-• For handling the Pick&Place module, see ( $\rightarrow$ P. 88 - 6.3.5 Inspect Pick&Place module).
+• For handling the Pick&Place module, see (→ P. 86 - 6.3.5 Inspect Pick&Place module).

-Clean the following areas of the Pick&Place module with a lint-free cloth soaked with a compatible solvent:
+Clean the following areas of the Pick&Place module with a lint-free cloth soaked with xylene:

-- Check the front and rear suction cups (→ Fig. 91-2) at the Pick&Place module for dirt and damages.
-Remove dirt with a lint-free cloth and a cloth soaked in a compatible solvent.
-Deformed or damaged suction cups must be replaced (→ P. 118 7.2.11 Exchange suction cups). - 2.
-Carefully clean the skids ( $\rightarrow$ Fig. 91-1) on the left and right on the Pick&Place module from dirt. - 3.
-Control the coverglass sensor pin ( $\rightarrow$ Fig. 91-3) for glued-on materials and mobility. - 1 Dispose of glass shards, splinters and dust in accordance with laboratory specifications.
+- 1. Check the front and rear suction cups (→ Fig. 91-2) at the Pick&Place module for dirt and damages.
+Remove dirt with a lint-free cloth and a cloth soaked in xylene.
+Deformed or damaged suction cups must be replaced (→ P. 114 7.2.11 Exchange suction cups). - 2.
+Carefully clean the skids (→ Fig. 91-1) on the left and right on the Pick&Place module from dirt. - 3.
+Control the coverglass sensor pin (\rightarrow Fig. 91-3) for glued-on materials and mobility. - 1 Dispose of glass shards, splinters and dust in accordance with laboratory specifications.

-At the bottom of the Pick&Place module is the coverglass sensor pin between both suction cups ( $\rightarrow$ Fig. 91-3).
+At the bottom of the Pick&Place module is the coverglass sensor pin between both suction cups $(\rightarrow Fig. 91-3)$.
 The coverglass sensor pin can be moved freely if you can move it up and down by touching it lightly with your fingertip.